-The performance of services shall be carried out by the FARMER or his employees.
-If applicable, the FARMER shall provide, at its own expense, all personnel necessary to perform the services.
+The performance of services shall be carried out by the FARMER or his/her employees.
+The FARMER shall provide, at its own expense, all personnel necessary to perform the services.
 The FARMER warrants that all personnel engaged in services shall be qualified to perform the services, and shall be properly licensed and otherwise authorized to do so under all applicable laws.